phalaaxx/gssh/README.md

 	go build
 	./gssh -h

-In case you want to build gssh against gccgo compiler, the sample makefile can be used:
+Another option is to use make to build with the sample makefile:

 	make
 	make install PREFIX=/usr